 Had enough?
 Surely not!
 You'll now wish to experience some of the human element of pre-war Warsaw, the culture of the times, the glitzy locations.
 There are some fantastic places you can do just that.

-For admirers of the inter-war Polish cultural scene, the time of Eugeniusz Bodo and Mieczysław Fogg, the classy Do Bo Do serves up stunning food, and right in the same location of Eugeniusz Bodo's legendary 'Cafe Snob', so heavily steeped in the Varsovian folklore of the time; this was where celebrities of the day would come, a real place to be seen!
+For those of you who like a bit of history, or just fun facts, for admirers of the inter-war Polish cultural scene, the time of Eugeniusz Bodo and Mieczysław Fogg, you can still see ul.
+Foksal 17 (back then it had a different name, the classy ul.
+Pierackiego), thelocation of Eugeniusz Bodo's legendary 'Cafe Bodo' (later Cafe Snob), so heavily steeped in the Varsovian folklore of the time; this was where celebrities of the day would come, a real place to be seen!

 Top it all off by visiting Woda Ognista (Fire Water!), where cocktails act not only as a voltage supply, but as a homage to the likes of Bodo and Fogg, and the heady days of inter-war Poland.
 The Second World War put an end to this era, never to return, however, thanks to such venues, you can at least experience a small piece of this bygone age.

 Further along the same street, Aficionado Cigar & Whisky Lounge contains two rooms to relax in, all steeped in that old gentlemen's club feel of the early 20th century.
 A perfect place to reflect upon your pleasant day's walk.